Part-DB/Part-DB-server/README.md

 * `php bin/console app:clean-attachments`: Removes all unused files (files without an associated attachment) in attachments folder.
 Normally Part-DB should be able to delete the attachment file, if you delete the attachment, but if you have some obsolete files left over from legacy Part-DB you can remove them safely with this command.
 * `php bin/console cache:clear`: Remove and rebuild all caches.
 If you encounter some weird issues in Part-DB, it maybe helps to run this command.
-* `php bin\console doctrine:migrations:up-to-date`: Check if your database is up to date.
+* `php bin/console doctrine:migrations:up-to-date`: Check if your database is up to date.

+* Normally a random password is generated when the admin user is created during inital database creation.
+You can set the inital admin password, by setting the `INITIAL_ADMIN_PW` env var.
 ## Donate for development
 If you want to donate to the Part-DB developer, see the sponsor button in the top bar (next to the repo name).
 There you will find various methods to support development on a monthly or a one time base.